ljsinclair/featurebase-docs/help-on-help/regenerate-sql-svg/README.md

 # Regenerating SQL SVGs

-The scripts in this folder are used to regenerate the images found in `assets/images/sql-guide`.
+The scripts in this folder are used to regenerate the images found in the /img/sql/ folder.

 ## makebnf.sh